dobots/website/_posts/2013-07-19-irc-xmpp-and-whatsapp.md

 #  XMPP

-Recently I've been reading myself into XMPP (for[http://www.dodedodo.com](http://www.dodedodo.com)) and figured that this would is perfect for the app, and of course it turns out that WhatsApp simply uses a customized XMPP protocol.
+Recently I've been reading myself into XMPP (for [http://www.dodedodo.com](http://www.dodedodo.com)) and figured that this would is perfect for the app, and of course it turns out that WhatsApp simply uses a customized XMPP protocol!

 XMPP basically works like email: everyone can setup a server and users get an address (JID) in the form of: user@server.com/device.
 When you send a message to another user, the message goes via your server, to the other user's server and ends up at the other